Approach to Therapy

 Alzheimer’s Disease & The Metabolic Approach to Therapy

 Effective disease-modifying therapy is critically needed for the treatment of Alzheimer’s disease (AD), as the prevailing thinking over the last two decades has thus far not resulted in breakthrough solutions.
-Despite extensive research and treatment with drugs that target symptoms, including acetylcholinesterase inhibitors, NMDA receptor antagonists and amyloid vaccines, the clinical course of Alzheimer’s disease has not been meaningfully slowed or stopped.
+Despite extensive research and treatment with drugs that target symptoms, including acetylcholinesterase inhibitors and NMDA receptor antagonists the clinical course of Alzheimer’s disease has not been meaningfully slowed or stopped.

 Inherent in AD are 2 major metabolic dysfunctions: Aberrant glucose energy & lipid metabolism that lead to the pathological sequelae of plaques, tangles, fat deposits, oxidative stress and inflammation.
 These pathologies in turn perpetuate glucose energy and lipid metabolism dysfunctions in a massive positive feedback loop that lead to brain atrophy and death.

 The rationale behind T3D-959 is to break this cycle by correcting these metabolic defects to effect potential disease remediation.

 In addition to the aforementioned feedback loop, the Company’s novel neurometabolic approach to treating AD recognizes:

 - Metabolism alterations precede structural change in AD (See FDG-PET image below).

 - Impaired glucose metabolism is inherent in neurodegeneration, found not just in AD, but in Huntington’s Disease and Parkinson’s Disease as well.

 - Aberrant lipid metabolism was recognized by Alois Alzheimer 100y ago, observing fat deposits in the brain, identified last year as triglycerides.
 Also, the lipid trafficking ApoE as a factor in AD is well established.